rcauchon/app-modernization-ejb/legacy-was/README.md

-# app-modernization-ejb
+# legacy-was
-Project to test communication with old WAS project convert to Liberty and deploy on Container
+Directory which contains all the legacy java code to run on Websphere Application Server v8.5.5 on java 1.6